jaedsongms/Website/_pages/publications.md

   * Paper: Transparency at local Level: Vertical Diffusion and Institutionalization of Municipal Freedom of Informations Laws in Brazilian Federalism.
 With Barreto RTS.

-  * Paper: Time Goes On: Event Study Models as Tools for Analyzing Public Policies and Institutional Changes in Local Public Administration
+  * Paper: Modern Difference-in-Differences and Event-Study Designs for Public Administration Research.
+With Antunes C.

   * Paper: Small-n research, observations, and inference approaches: reflections on case study-based research.